RSAHETIYA/Interactive-Devices-Final-Project/README.md

 We can see above that the design is working properly.
 The LEDs all work and when a black key is pressed the 2 surrounding LEDs light up at the same time.

-4. Archive of all code, design patterns, etc. used in the final design.
+## 4. Archive of all code, design patterns, etc. used in the final design.
 (As with labs, the standard should be that the documentation would allow you to recreate your project if you woke up with amnesia.)

-All code can be found in the Github files listed at the top of this repository.
-PianoTutor is the code that makes the pianos make sounrs.
-Tramsmitter and Receiver is the code that allows the pianos to talk to one another so they can control each others LEDs remotely.
+With respect to the components used in the final design, there are two: the enclosure and code powering the project.
+The .svg (vector file) of the enclosure is located [here](/enclosure/box2.0.svg) and the final version of the code is located [here](/src/final_project.py).
+There were other parts to the project, and they are covered extensively in the previous documentation section.

-5. Video of someone using your project
+## 5. Video of someone using your project

 Here is a storybaord of how an intended interaction would look like:

 ![pianoStoryboard](https://user-images.githubusercontent.com/112603386/208217610-31778336-420b-4e92-ad8a-a2959d0a41bd.png)

 We have had many people test our product, and should have filmed more of them!
 We did capture two encounters however.

 Here is a demo video of how an interaction can work to teach someone the C Blues scale on a piano without looking at each other hands, only using the device as intended: